AmeliaMN/Greenwood_Book/_book/01-preface.md

 Basically, we need to store observations in named vectors (one dimensional arrays) that contain a list of the observations.
-To create a vector containing the four numbers and assign it to a variable named *variable1*, we need to create a vector using the concatenate function
+To create a vector containing the four numbers and assign it to a variable named *variable1*, we need to create a vector using the combine function
-``c`` which means "combine the items" that follow, if they are inside parentheses and have commas separating the values, as follows:
+``c()`` which means "combine the items" that follow, if they are inside parentheses and have commas separating the values, as follows: